qiime2/docs/source/concepts.rst

 Next steps
 ----------

-Now that you're familiar with the core concepts in QIIME 2, you are ready to :doc:`install QIIME 2 <install>` and work through the :doc:`tutorials <tutorials/index>`.
+Now that you're familiar with the core concepts in QIIME 2, you are ready to :doc:`install QIIME 2 <install/index>` and work through the :doc:`tutorials <tutorials/index>`.